Fact: Employees are worried about their finances

 There is an eye-watering number of employees that are acutely concerned with their finances and how it is starting to impact their lives physically.
 Not being able to sleep will directly affect performance at work and consequently the health of that employee.

-Should your business be concerned?
+Should your organisation be concerned?

 A decreasing number of business leaders still think there is a barrier that exists between the personal life of the employee and their work life.
 Increasingly this barrier is proving to be artificial.
 When employees have personal problems, these problems stick with them in the workplace.

-Any impact on the business?
+Any impact to the organisation?

 4% impact to the business bottom line